plataplomo/hummingbot/workflow/business_logic_refactor/02_second_look.md

 ## Executive Summary

 **Document Status**: Completed with comprehensive deep code research and portfolio module analysis (January 2025)
-**Latest Research Update**: February 2025 - Verified all critical findings through direct code inspection
+**Latest Research Update**: August 2025 - Verified all critical findings through direct code inspection
+**Deep Code Research**: August 2025 - Latest comprehensive verification of all components with updated metrics

 This document presents a comprehensive analysis of the `cyberdelta/core/` directory, identifying business logic inconsistencies, architectural issues, and refactoring opportunities.
 The analysis reveals a system that has made **significant architectural progress** in risk management modernization, with the successful completion of a major breaking change refactor, while critical integration issues in the Engine layer and monolithic components remain unresolved.